-Using the Audio/Video cable supplied with your video game system, connect to the back of the game system and to the corresponding S-VIDEO and AUDIO (L and R) jacks in the Side Panel on panel of the TV.
-Side of NOTE: If your game system cable TV does not have an S-Video plug, you can instead make a regular Video connection.
-Press the Source button on the TV ۲ remote control to access the Source \bigcirc list. ۲ رە Press the Cursor Up or Down button to 6 select the Side input source. \odot Press the OK button to confirm your choice.
-The set is now switched to the You can label the Side Audio/Video Side input source for the viewing of input source "Game" if you would like. your video game system.
-See page 19 for details on labeling.
-HELPFUL HINTS AV6:Other Source 🛞 SIDE:Other ⊙⊫ To simplify making connections, the connectors on audio and video cables are Back of Game System often color coded to match the colors on (example only) TV jacks: yellow for video (composite), red for right audio, and white for left audio.
-Inputs AV3-AV6 allow horizontal and vertical picture panning using the Cursor Left, Right, Up, and Down buttons.
-The Side input allows vertical picture panning; left and right panning with the Side input is 6 possible when the input has been labeled "Game."
-See page 19 for details on source Ō Ò labeling.
-MENU The side panel is also Ρ convenient for connecting equipment (1) (2) (3)such as camcorders or 4 5 6 cameras.
-If the equip- \bigcirc (3) ment has an S-Video ∞ 0 ⊙ output jack, it is the Camcorder suggested one to use for your connection to receive the best picture.
-Otherwise, you can make a regular Video connection.
-You must also make an audio connection (L and R for stereo or L for mono) to receive sound.
-Neither an S-Video or Video cable carries a sound signal.
+Using the Audio/Video cable supplied with your video game system, connect to the back of the game system and to the corresponding S-VIDEO and AUDIO (L and R) jacks in the Side panel of the TV.

+NOTE: If your game system cable does not have an S-Video plug, you can instead make a regular Video connection.

+- Press the Source button on the TV remote control to access the Source list - Press the Cursor Up or Down button to select the Side input source. - Press the OK button to confirm your choice.
+The set is now switched to the Side input source for the viewing of your video game system.

+- To simplify making connections, the connectors on audio and video cables are often color coded to match the colors on TV jacks: yellow for video (composite), red for right audio, and white for left audio. - Inputs AV3-AV6 allow horizontal and vertical picture panning using the Cursor Left, Right, Up, and Down buttons.
+The Side input allows vertical picture panning; left and right panning with the Side input is possible when the input has been labeled "Game."
+See page 19 for details on source labeling.